Vaayamoodi Summa Iru Da: Lyrics

 Karky wrote the song while he was in flight.
 "Thankfully, it was a good flight and the moments were romantic", he added.
 He also said that it was his 41st song and he inspired the lyrics from his father Vairamuthu.

-The Telugu lyrics for the song was penned by Vanamali which was sung by Aalap himself.

 Music video

 "Vaayamoodi Summa Iru Da" was shot in Switzerland.

 The music video features Jiiva and Pooja Hegde.
 The music video was filmed at exotic locations in Switzerland in late July 2012.
 The music video was choreographed by Radhika, which featured lush green and ice mountains tops, beach, and fields.

 Release

 The track was released on 1 August 2012 as the lead single from the album, through Saregama.
 K performed the song at the film's audio launch.
 The Telugu version of the song titled "Gadiyaram" was released on 15 August 2012.

 Reception

 "Vaayamoodi Summa Iruda" received acclaim post the audio release.

 Commenting "Mugamoodis first number starts out with a conversation, mellow and soft, between friends", of Rediff.com wrote the song "has the talented Aalaap Raju's voice flitting like a gentle whisper through the romantic tune which alternates between mild anguish and contentment.
 Karky's verses add some piquancy to the situation.
 It does make for a pleasant listen."

 Karthik Srinivasan of Milliblog wrote "With help from those hypnotic violins and the backing chorus crooning the song’s title repetitively, Vaayamoodi is a uniquely endearing song.
 Alaap Raju’s dreamy vocals and Karky’s charming imagination in the lyrics lend considerable charm here."